corinnawegner/DLN_project_G03/README.md

 # DNLP SS24 Final Project

-This is the starting code for the default final project for the Deep Learning for Natural Language Processing course at the University of Göttingen.
-You can find the handout [here](https://docs.google.com/document/d/1pZiPDbcUVhU9ODeMUI_lXZKQWSsxr7GO/edit?usp=sharing&ouid=112211987267179322743&rtpof=true&sd=true)
+This is the code by the Group "Text Titans" for the final project of the Deep Learning for Natural Language Processing course at the University of Göttingen.
+The project description is available [here](https://docs.google.com/document/d/1pZiPDbcUVhU9ODeMUI_lXZKQWSsxr7GO/edit?usp=sharing&ouid=112211987267179322743&rtpof=true&sd=true).

 ## Project Description

-Please refer to the project description for a through explanation of the project and its parts.
+This project focuses on implementing and improving models for various NLP tasks using BERT and BART.
+The key tasks include sentiment analysis, question similarity, semantic similarity, paraphrase detection, and paraphrase type generation.
+Initially, baseline implementations of BERT and BART are created for each task.
+In the second part, improvements are made on these baselines through techniques like additional pretraining, multitask fine-tuning, and contrastive learning.

 # Text Titans

-Here, you should provide a group name you want to be referred to as, as well as the names (and optionally contact info) of all group members.
-Additionally, define a group leader, i.e. one person in your group who is the primary contact if tutors want to communicate with your group.
-Also, mention here which tutor is assigned to your project.

-_Example:_

 -   **Group name:** Text Titans